 Cute Halloween Treats on a Stick:

-I made lots of versions.
+I made lots of versions of these cute Halloween treats.
 I will show you mine and give you some pointers for each one, but you can be as creative as you want with these!

 - Ding Dongs/Twinkies